RyanOatz99/terraform-azurerm-azure-functions-static-site/README.md

 * Take options for more than one default page name

+* Add optional AppInsights integration (just take a key or magic up a whole resource)

 * Example using custom domain and pre-existing TLS cert

 * Example using custom domain and lets-encrypt ACME generated cert